aineon/velvet-goldmine/TESTING.md

 - **_Complete Order Button_**:
     - If Form is **_valid_**:
         - Loading spinner appears while payment is being processed
-        - User is redirect to *Chekout Success* page
+        - User is redirect to *Checkout Success* page
         - Toast success message is triggered informing the user that the order was successfully processed
             - It includes the order number - which is unique and automatically generated for each order
             - Also informs the user that a confirmation email will be sent to the email address provided in the form